Offer Projection Estimators

 Student Loan Code of Conduct

 It is the student’s responsibility to notify the Office of International Programs (OIP) of any changes to their study abroad program course schedule during the first week of classes at the overseas institution.
-Failure to do so could result in a $100.00 late registration fee for classes added or dropped after the published deadlines and a $100.00 late payment fee.
+Failure to do so could result in a $100.00 late registration fee for classes added or dropped after the published deadlines and a $100 late payment fee.
 Students may also be held liable for tuition for those courses that are dropped or added late.
 This pertains to all students who are registered at FAU for overseas programs.
 Overseas transcripts must be sent to the OIP for processing.
 FAU reserves the right to request a professional transcript evaluation if deemed necessary at the student’s expense.
 Course petitions must be complete prior to departure.
 The grade(s) students earn abroad is/are the grade(s) transferred to your FAU GPA.
 OIP will not guarantee credit for courses that were not approved for credit.
 It is the student’s responsibility to notify OIP in writing of any schedule changes and to wait for notice that the course(s) have been approved for credit before changing their schedule.
 Making changes without prior approval could result in those courses not being recognized for credit.
 Financial aid: Students may be able to use their financial aid for study abroad.
-The amount of the financial aid awarded and its availability will be determined by the Office of Financial Aid.
+Enrollment in a program of study abroad approved for credit by the home institution may be considered enrollment at the home institution for the purpose of applying for Title IV aid.
+The amount of the financial aid offered and its availability will be determined by the Office of Financial Aid.
 A student needs to have a current FAFSA on file in order to apply for funding.
-If funding is awarded the student must go online and accept his/her award.
+If funding is offered the student must go online and accept his/her offer.
 It is the student’s responsibility to ensure that all paperwork required by financial aid has been completed prior to their departure; this includes but is not limited to signing their promissory note.
-Further, any student using financial aid must notify the Office of International Programs of their award and provide a copy of the award letter.
+Further, any student using financial aid must notify the Office of International Programs of their offer and provide a copy of the offer letter.
 Course approvals, transient forms, and petitions must be completed prior to departure for your aid to release.
 The required Financial Aid Survey which is sent to your FAU email account each term, for each course you are registered for, must be completed during the first week of classes at FAU.
 Even if you are overseas already, you must do this for your aid to release.
 For more information on how FAU financial aid works for study abroad, please consult the special programs guidebook.
 Transcripts and Financial Aid: Overseas transcripts may take up to several months to arrive at FAU and be posted to a student’s academic record.
-The temporary absence of grades may affect the awarding and release of further financial aid, including Bright Futures, Pell grants, scholarships, grants and student loans.
+The temporary absence of grades may affect the offering and release of further financial aid, including Bright Futures, Pell grants, scholarships, grants and student loans.
 OIP processes transcripts for students going on FAU exchange programs as soon as they arrive and notifies both the student and financial aid once grades have posted to the students account.
 Students going on affiliated programs or to a direct enroll location are responsible for obtaining their overseas transcript and sending it to the Registrar for recording.
 When notified, OIP will assist a student having difficulty getting a transcript in a reasonable timeframe.
 All students are responsible for any follow-up with financial aid after a time abroad, to ensure the timely release of any pending or future financial aid.

 A Transfer Student Guide book is available for each college listing both lower-division requirements as well as requirements for the college and major.
-For more details visit the following link: Transfer Student Guide.
+For a list of institutions with which FAU has an articulation agreement view the Articulation Agreements with FAU document.
+For more details visit Transfer Student Guide.

 For information on the pricing of textbooks and materials for all classes visit: Florida Atlantic University Bookstore.